jpmcb/OSU-Auto-Mod/README.md

 6. Use this token as the `SLACK_VERIFICATION_TOKEN` environment variable in `.env`
 7. Specify a `PORT` environment variable (I usually do 8080)

-NOTE: Chekc out `.env.sample` for how this environment variable file should look!
+NOTE: Check out `.env.sample` for how this environment variable file should look!

 ##### Run the app locally!
 1. Start the app with `npm start`